FREQUENTLY ASKED QUESTIONS

 As the covenant situation varies around the estate, we would encourage residents to always check with us, via Hobdens, before anything is planted.

-These identify which trees are owned by the WRA, and are therefore maintained by the estate’s ground maintenance contractor.
+These identify trees owned by the Estate and are maintained as and when required by tree surgeons appointed by the WRA.

 “What happens to the estate’s garden waste?”